Beritha-n12/womxchange_e_commerce/README.md

 Product Management: The frontend sends requests to the Product Management API to retrieve or modify product data.

-Order Management: The frontend sends requests to the Order Management API for placing, tracking, or canceling orders.
+Order Management: The frontend sends requests to the Order Management API for placing,Paying orders,Delivering tracking, or canceling orders and Deleting orders.

-Payment Processing: The frontend sends payment details to the Payment API, which processes the payment via MoMoPay.
+Payment Processing: The frontend sends payment details , which processes the payment via MoMoPay.

 ## Backend (Node.js + PostgreSQL Database):